bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    f(S, t) &= \max(S-K, 0) \text{ when } t = T \tag{4.11} && \text{European call} \\
    f(S, t) &= \max(K-S, 0) \text{ when } t = T \tag{4.12} && \text{European put}

-In other words, when the option contract expires, it is worth precisely the difference between the stock price and strike price or zero if negative (similarly in reverse for put options).
+In other words, when the call option contract expires, it is worth precisely the difference between the stock price and strike price or zero if negative (similarly in reverse for put options).